 - The Georgian Museum replicates a Bristolian house during the Georgian era.

 #4 Catch a pantomime at the Hippodrome

 Bristol has its very own hippodrome, perfect for all theatre fans!
 During the festive season, you can catch a pantomime here.
 There is a different offer each year – if you want to go, be sure to book tickets way ahead of time, as they sell out quickly.
 Pantomime season in Bristol generally runs from mid-November to mid-January.

 Another festive thing to do in Bristol is the Christmas market.
 You could purchase some Somerset cheese and chutney or try out the cider that this area of the country is famed for!
 This is smaller than its counterpart in Bath but has plenty of stalls selling local produce from farmers and artisans in the area.
 Yet, if you want to experience that too, you could easily have a day trip to Bath as it’s fairly close.

-Once you’ve had a good shop, take yourself to the outside bar, decorated in the style of a Swiss ski lodge.
-Here, you can enjoy baileys, and hot chocolate mulled wine and be entertained by the large singing reindeer who belts out Christmas carols on a rotating basis.
+Once you’ve had a good shop, take yourself to the outside bar decorated in a Swiss ski lodge style.
+Here, you can enjoy baileys and hot chocolate mulled wine and be entertained by the large singing reindeer who belts out Christmas carols on a rotating basis.

 #6 Christmas Shopping at St Nicholas Market

 There’s a huge array of Christmas gifts available at St Nicholas Market, which is open all year round.
 If you fancy some festive shopping, or if you’re visiting Bristol after Christmas and want to buy yourself or a loved one something nice, St Nicks is your place to visit.